Easy Chicken Ramen (VIDEO)

 Instructions

-- In a pot, add 6 cups of Kettle & Fire Chicken Broth along with garlic, ginger, scallion and white pepper.
-Simmer on medium heat for 20 minutes.
+- In a pot, add 6 cups of chicken broth along with the garlic, ginger, scallion and white pepper.
+Bring the broth to a simmer over medium heat for 10 minutes.

-- In a noodle bowl, add light soy sauce, vegetable oil, sugar, msg, and salt to taste.
+- In a bowl large enough to serve the finished ramen, add the soy sauce, vegetable oil, sugar, msg, and salt to taste.
 Pour hot broth directly into the bowl.